Joey Wendle Player Props: Marlins vs. Pirates

-The Miami Marlins, including Joey Wendle (.257 slugging percentage in past 10 games, including zero homers), take on starter Osvaldo Bido and the Pittsburgh Pirates at LoanDepot park, Saturday at 4:10 PM ET.
+On Sunday, Joey Wendle (.286 slugging percentage in past 10 games, with no home runs) and the Miami Marlins face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Pirates.
+In his last game, he strung together two hits (going 2-for-5) against the Pirates.

 Joey Wendle Game Info & Props vs. the Pirates